On Hearing the Brooklyn Bridge Sing in Yiddish. SWR Digital: SWR10342H, 2016. Available for listening or download

 Shofar Rags, Tzadik #8176, 2013.
 "An extraordinary album" - Debbie Feder (Association of Jewish Libraries Reviews) "Alvin Curran blows the shofar like no other" - Stephen Smoliar (Examiner) "Like a museum filled with two-headed sheep in glass jars, Shofar Rags is too full of marvels to be ignored" - Dominy Clements (MusicWeb International) "Deep and/or marvelously insane" - Héctor Cabrero "A masterpiece" - Denis Philippe "Inventive unpicking and repurposing ..." - Abi Bliss (The Wire) "Fantastic album . . . absolutely staggering. . . .
 Curran makes this unwieldy instrument come to life in the most gripping and moving way." - Stef Gijssels (Free Jazz Collective) "Magnificent, sumptuously colored … amazing and incredible" - Hans Plesch (Radio Z) "an alternative world, one that recasts one’s experiences and perceptions of time, space, and the voice of the shofar itself" - Tamar Barzel, Jewish Book Council - among the best of 2013 for Stef Gijssels, Ettore Garzia, and Daniel Varela.
 Listen to excerpts: Shofar Puro Alap, Shofar x 17, Shofar T Tam, Alef Bet Gimel Shofar, Shin Far Shofar 1, Shofar der Zeit, Shin Far Shofar 2

-Il Bestiario, sung by Maria Monti, 1974 RCA Italiana LP reissued on CD by Unseen Worlds Records - UW08 Ltd Edition Mini-LP CD, 2012.
+Il Bestiario, sung by Maria Monti, 1974 RCA Italiana LP reissued on CD by Unseen Worlds Records - UW08 Ltd Edition Mini-LP CD, 2012 and on vinyl by Holiday Records HOL-105.
 "A great record" - Clifford Allen "The music is exquisite" - Massimo Ricci (Touching Extremes) "A small jewel to rediscover" - Enrico Bettinello "Remarkable" - Ned Raggett Listen to an excerpt.

 Alvin Curran: Solo Works - The '70s.
 Includes Songs and Views from the Magnetic Garden (excerpt), Fiori Chiari Fiori Oscuri (excerpt), Canti Illuminati (excerpt), and The Works (excerpt).
 "A perfect balance between patient construction and spontaneous gesture….rich and evocative."
 Pierre-Yves Macé (mouvement.net) "Intense poetic power….A major musical event" - Julian Cowley (The Wire) "A superb and generous gift from New World Records…Mad, radiant, creative joy." - Denis Philippe (Radio Primitive) "Patiently unfolding and eminently sensual" - Ferran Cuadras (arsonal) "Always richly animated and alive...a gorgeous blanket of sound which you can pull over yourself like a big duvet....Influential on generations then as they can be today." - Dominy Clements (MusicWeb international) "A new kind of solo music…unsettling and serene at the same time. … Few...have as much magic and poetry as these four musical marvels." - Frank J. Oteri "Still sounds totally fresh 40 years later" - newmusicbox "Although his piano playing is occasionally dazzling, Curran’s real virtuosity arguably lies in layering and sequencing the constituent parts of a given piece." - Bill Shoemaker (point of departure). " "The sense of timing Curran mastered as a jazz pianist is the magic ingredient" - Dan Warburton (Paris Transatlantic Review) "Groundbreaking" - Mark van de Voort (De Concertzender "Powerful." - Antonio Celaya (Chamber Musician Today) "nothing short of a revelation" - Jeff Jackson (Valley Advocate) "A universe of loving memories..." - Pierre Élie Mamou (Diverdi).
 "Ego is put aside here in Alvin Curran's searching reflections on everyday life… Everything [Keith] Jarrett was trying to do but about a million times better." - Philip Clark (Gramophone) "Every so often I stumble across an album that just completely floors me…frighteningly beautiful" - The Sixth Ear "Shame on me for neglecting Alvin Curran's work for so long" - Rob Haskins (The American Record Guide)